11 Best Banks in Massachusetts for 2024

 Credit Unions

 One of the biggest advantages of credit unions is their sense of community and personalized service.
 Because you’re a member-owner, you’ll often find better interest rates and lower fees.
-Many credit unions also excel in community involvement and may offer extras like free financial counseling.
+Many of them also excel in community involvement and may offer extras like free financial counseling.

 However, there are limitations.
 Credit unions typically have fewer branches and ATMs, which can be inconvenient if you’re often away from your local area.
 The range of financial products is generally more limited compared to national or regional banks, and eligibility criteria can sometimes be a hurdle.
 While they offer a more intimate banking environment, they may lack the expansive services and availability of larger banks.